rosenpass/rosenpass/papers/whitepaper.md

 * initiator – The party that starts a handshake.
 * responder – The party that does not start a handshake.

 There is no particular mechanism to negotiate which party acts in which role; just like the WireGuard protocol, the Rosenpass protocol uses no distinction between client and server.
 In this vein, the initiator is not the protocol client; instead, the initiator is whichever party happened to start the key exchange.
+We sometimes use the term "server".
+In these cases, we generally refer to the "Rosenpass Server," as in the application that implements the Rosenpass protocol, not to a server/client distinction.

 Implementations should be careful to ensure that having two ongoing key exchanges—one in the initiator role and one in the responder role—does not lead to implementation bugs.